Skip to main content

 Platform Overview

-Franklin is an advanced bioinformatics, cloud-based Clinical Decision Support Software (CDSS) platform designed to streamline genetic report generation and support clinical decision-making.
-It provides a comprehensive framework and tools for genomic data management and analysis, enabling the identification and classification of genetic variants, annotating them with relevant information, and delivering meaningful, actionable insights.
+It provides a comprehensive framework and tools for genomic data management and analysis, enabling the identification and classification of genetic variants, annotating them with relevant information, and delivering meaningful, insights for research.

-The platform integrates raw genetic data with relevant patient metadata and applies validated pipelines for alignment, variant calling, annotation, and interpretation.
-The platform compiles publicly available datasets, laboratory-specific datasets, and real-time curated data from the professional community to generate actionable clinical insights.
-These insights are then compiled into a comprehensive, custom clinical-grade genetic report, supporting user interpretation and aiding clinical decision-making.
+The platform integrates raw genetic data with relevant patient metadata and applies validated pipelines for alignment, variant calling, annotation, and interpretation for research purposes.
+The platform compiles publicly available datasets, laboratory-specific datasets, and real-time curated data from the professional community to generate insights.
+These insights are then compiled into a comprehensive, custom genetic report, supporting user interpretation for research activities.

 Intended Users

-Intended users are laboratories, hospitals, or other organizations specializing in genetic analysis, interpretation, and reporting, staffed by genetic specialists with advanced expertise in genetics.
+Intended users are laboratories, hospitals, or other organizations specializing in genetic analysis, interpretation, and reporting for research purposes, staffed by genetic specialists with advanced expertise in genetics.

 Intended Population